hugocf/gcal-slack-update/README.md

 - [ ] Support multiple Google Calendars?
 - [ ] Search for matches in other event fields? (e.g. description, location)
 - [ ] Support regex patterns to match events?
+- [ ] Configure `sbt-native-packager` to ensure that the universal script files in `./bin` have execute permissions